 Perimeter Starter Strip

-The perimeter starter strip lifts the field shingle and this is how you identify a starter strip because it usually has an adhesive strip that’s activated by heat.
-Usually, you need about three to five days of good eighty degrees and rising to activate this heat and then it’ll seal to your field shingle.
+The perimeter starter strip lifts the field shingle and this is how you determine a starter strip because it ordinarily has an adhesive strip that gets activated by the heat.
+This usually takes something like three or five days with a good eighty-degree and rising in order to really activate this heat and then will seal to your field shingle.

-The first course of shingle is the first course that should be installed as your starter strip and it goes installed around the entire perimeter of the house.
+The first course of shingle refers to the very first course which should be placed as your starter strip and installed around the perimeter of the whole house.

 Field Shingles

-The field shingles or we look for relatively want to see all the lines on the roof to make sure everything is straight and aligned.
-We want to make sure nothing pops out or was missed or is crooked, all the lines are straight which means they chalk lines everything they should install everything as per manufacturer specification.
+Field shingles or we want to see all the lines on the roof and make sure that everything is straight and all lined up.
+We want to ensure that nothing pops out or is missed and is crooked; the lines are all straight and made of chalk lines, and everything is installed according to manufacturer specifications.

 Accessories

-Number six is accessories and those are anything from three-in-one pipes, turtle vans, slant backs, Ridge vents, and exhaust flue pipes.
-Those are accessories, so we want to do an overall check out and check on them to make sure that all are sealed properly.
+Number six accessories, and what that is just about anything.
+It’s been three-in-one pipes, turtle vans, slant backs, Ridge vents, and exhaust flue pipes, so we’d like to overall check out, check on ’em, making sure all these are sealed pretty well.

-Here it is you want to raise it and make sure that it has roofing cement underneath your nails are sealed off or exposed nail heads.
+Here it is You want to raise it and ensure that this has roofing cement underneath your nails are sealed off or exposed nail heads.

 Valleys

-Number seven is valleys and typically the valleys just want to make sure that they’re straight and that the higher pitch is about overlapping the lower pitch.
-The valley is about an inch to two inches above the actual valley cut.
-Have a look at the steeper slope and its top to have it an inch crease an inch to two inches above the valley.
-This is just a common practice you want to know look at it and make sure that your valley is generally straight right and that it’s one inch to two inches above the valley cut and split all.
+Number seven is valleys and the valleys in most cases would like to ensure that they are straight and that the higher pitch is way about overlapping the lower pitch.
+The valley will be around an inch to two inches above the actual valley cut.
+Take a look at the steeper slope and its top to have it an inch crease an inch to two inches above the valley.
+That’s just a general practice you’d like to have a look at it and see that your valley is pretty much straight right and that it’s one inch to two inches above the valley cut and split all.

 Ridge & Hip Caps

-Number eight what we look for is our ridge caps and hip caps on some property it’s a riser ridge which is a pretty nice high-profile ridge.
-Typically, people like to install these on houses because it makes a nice statement on that curve.
+Number eight we find our ridge caps and hip caps on some property it’s a riser ridge which is a pretty nice high-profile ridge generally people like to put them on houses and make a good statement on that curve.

-Generally speaking, what you need to look for is just to make sure that everything is straight, and looks nice and uniform and straight.
-Just make sure that each cap has two nails on them to want to make sure that all caps are straight and half two nails on them.
-All right guys we are all done with the eight items that we look for when doing quality control or post or final inspection on a shingle roof installation.
+Generally speaking, what you’re looking for is just to make sure everything is straight and looks nice and uniform and straight.
+You would just make sure that each cap has two nails on them so you’d want to make sure all caps are straight and have half two nails on them.
+All right boys, we’ve gone over these eight items; this is our list of looks when inspecting a finished roof installation: Quality control is done and post/inspection final is over.